directus-labs/guest-authoring/copy-this-template-directory/index.md

 Run Calendar Push Notifications

+Set Time trigger

 &nbsp;

 ### Script source code - list of functions

+> For most of the Google Workspace App, Apps Script has a specific library, like `CalendarApp` with easy-to-use functions.
+However, these functions don't have all the functionality available for API calls.
+Luckily it's possible to use Advanced Calendar Service - it's almost like calling API calls directly.
+Thanks to that we will be able to subscribe to notifications and retrieve a list of new events using syncToken.

 `writelog` - utility function to write to the spreadsheet log entry